openyurtio/openyurt.io/docs/test-report/yurt-coordinator-test.md

 ### Phase three

-Delete all resources in pool-coordinator.
+Delete all resources in Yurt-Coordinator.
 To see whether resource used will go down to the beginning level.

 * top CPU used: 260m
 * top mem used: 590MB.